RolandWArnold/react-pdf-js-demo/packages/react-pdf-js-viewer/README.md

 This package lists `react`, `react-dom`, and `pdfjs-dist` as peer dependencies.
 You must install them yourself.
 This package is tested with `pdfjs-dist@4.2.67`.

 Usage
-You must import the component and its stylesheet.
+You must import the component.

 ```typescript
 // src/App.tsx